 Much Ado About Aquatics

 Watching children accomplish a new skill is rewarding.
-The look on a child’s face when, after two weeks, he finally picks up a ring from the bottom of the pool, makes the hard work worthwhile.
+The pride a child experiences when he finally picks up a ring from the bottom of the pool, makes the hard work worthwhile.
 When a student finally uses the correct Butterfly stroke rhythm, an instructor can get more excited than the student!
 There are so many milestones to reach in aquatics.

-However, at Ashley’s Aquatic Academy, we teach with one unified mission in mind:
+However, at Ashley Aquatics, we teach with our mission in mind:

 Every child that learns to swim equals one less life lost from drowning.